 6.1.3 Adult Computer Access

 - Each session is two hours long.
 Library card holders are eligible for three sessions per day.
 Guest passes are one-time, single use only.

 - Abuse of the rules or equipment may result in the loss of computer privileges.

 6.1.4 Children’s Computer Access

 - Sessions are 30 minutes long and children under the age of six must be accompanied by an adult.

 - Computer use is first-come, first-serve.

-- Logging in using your library card and PIN number gives you the most time; guests without library cards may pick up a guest pass at the service desk for a shorter computer session.
+- You may log in using your library card and PIN or you may use a guest login.
+Pick up a guest pass at the service desk.
+Guest passes are one-time, single use only.

 - Staff will not provide training other than getting onto the machine.